Otto148524/todo-ddd/README.md

 ## Architecture Overview

-The project follows a three-layer architecture with dependency inversion.
+The project follows a three-layer architecture with dependency inversion and type-safe event handling.
 Domain logic is isolated from infrastructure concerns through the Facade pattern.

 ## Module Dependencies